Variations in Work Week

 Scenario: A PI significantly changes the percent effort by more than 25% from cycle to cycle during the budget period.

 Is the PI in compliance if during one FEC cycle his/her effort is less than 25% or more of what was committed?

-•Reduce effort by 25% or more by the approved PI or Project Director
+•reduce effort by 25% or more

-•Make changes in the approved cost sharing.
+•make changes in the approved cost sharing.

 Scenario: Faculty member provides effort at a different percentage than committed